Spring 2020: ON LEAVE

 Interests and Research

-Prior to joining Columbia University, he taught courses on Ottoman history and paleography at Leiden University during the academic year 2016-2017.
+Prior to joining Columbia University, he taught courses on Ottoman history/paleography and Modern Middle East history at Leiden University during the academic year 2016-2017.

 - Mellon Post-Doctoral Fellowship in Humanities, McGill University (2016-2018) (Declined).